Furq07/UnVoidable/README.md

 ## Installation Steps

-1. Obtain the latest version of UnVoidable from the [Modrinth Page](modrinth.com/plugin/unvoidable).
+1. Obtain the latest version of UnVoidable from the [Modrinth Page](https://modrinth.com/plugin/unvoidable).
 2. Place the downloaded `.jar` file into your server's `plugins` directory.
 3. Restart your server to activate the plugin.
 4. Customize the `config.yml` file located in `plugins/UnVoidable/config.yml` to suit your needs.

 ## License

 UnVoidable is released under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.